 15. DIY Slat Screen

 If you have the minimalist house, this is what you need.
-The slat screen covers the small area completely and seems like part of the house.
+The slatted screen covers the small area entirely and seems like part of the house.
 We found the tutorial at The Brick House.

 16. Fabric Privacy Screen

-It’s an another privacy screen idea to try but only if you’ve some carpentry skills.
+It’s another privacy screen idea to try, but only if you’ve some carpentry skills.
 Visit the Diy Network to learn the DIY.